CatX711/GreetLang/GreetlangPlus.md

 ## The Holy Semicolon

-`;` <-- This character, is responsible for the ***entier*** program not just bursting into flames.
+`;` <-- This character, is responsible for the ***entire*** program not just bursting into flames.
 The semicolon is used for telling the compiler to stop executing the current line of code, and move on to the next one.
 You *must* end your lines of code with the semicolon `(as a reminder, this is the semicolon: ;)` otherwise the program will not run.

 <br />
 <br />